 The Azure SQL Database Hyperscale tier is available in all regions but enabled by default in the following regions listed below.
 If you want to create a Hyperscale database in a region where Hyperscale is not enabled by default, you can send an onboarding request via Azure portal.
 For instructions, see Request quota increases for Azure SQL Database for instructions.
 When submitting your request, use the following guidelines:

 - Use the Region access SQL Database quota type.

-- In the description, add the compute SKU/total cores including readable replicas, and indicate that you are requesting Hyperscale capacity.
+- In the description, add the compute SKU/total cores including high-availability and named replicas, and indicate that you are requesting Hyperscale capacity.